Americans have not seen the evidence the Obama administration describes

 In May, a U.N. official said there were strong suspicions that Syrian rebel forces had used sarin gas.
 But the findings were not conclusive, the U.N.
 Independent International Commission of Inquiry for Syria said at the time, and the opposition Syrian Coalition condemned any use of chemical weapons.
 The U.S. State Department said at the time it had no evidence suggesting rebels had used chemical weapons.

-The Russian Foreign Ministry said Wednesday the results of an investigation into a March attack in Aleppo, apparently using chemical weapons, found that the charge used was homemade and similar to projectiles produced by the group Bashaar al-Nasr, part of the opposition Syrian Islamic Liberation Front.
+Russia, a Syrian ally, says its investigation of a March attack in Aleppo, which apparently involved chemical weaopns, found that the charge used was homemade and similar to projectiles produced by the group Bashaar al-Nasr, part of the opposition Syrian Islamic Liberation Front.
 Sarin was discovered in samples from the scene, the foreign ministry said.

 Analyst: ‘No way in hell’ U.S. can back up death toll